awslabs/aws-streaming-media-analytics/README.md

 Once the deployment is done you should see the player URL in the Outputs section of the CloudFormation template.

+## Pricing

+Reference the AWS Pricing pages for each service used.

 ## JavaScript Video Player Setup